CCurl/c4a/README.md

 ## The A stack
 c4a includes an A stack. <br/>
-This is somewhat similar to MachineForth's operations for 'a', but in c4a, it is a stack.<br/>
+This is somewhat similar to ColorForth's operations for 'a', but in c4a, it is a stack.<br/>
 The size of the A stack is configurable (see `tstk-sz`).<br/>

 | WORD  | STACK | DESCRIPTION |